- LinkedIn21

 All your hard work is paying off.

-You’ve defined your personal brand, created your resume and other career marketing materials, and otherwise prepared for job search.
+You’ve defined your personal brand, created your resume and other personal marketing materials, and otherwise prepared for job search.
 You’ve made networking connections and landed interviews.

-You’re prepared to intelligently answer interview questions like “What do you know about our company?” and “Why do you want to work here?“.
+And you’re well-prepared to answer simple queries like “What do you know about our company?” and “Why do you want to work here?“.

 After all, the interview process is all about you and the company assessing each other for good fit.
 This is part of your due diligence.
 Now is the time to find out if this job and company are really right for you.